Random Forest Classifier¶

 The number of jobs to run in parallel.

-means using all processors.
-See Glossary for more details.- Use out-of-bad samples (oob_score)
+fit(),predict(),decision_path()andapply()are all parallelized over the trees.Nonemeans 1 unless in ajoblib.parallel_backendcontext.-1means using all processors.
+See Glossary for more details.- Use out-of-bag samples (oob_score)

 Whether to use out-of-bag samples to estimate the generalization score.
 By default,